 According to the Insurance Regulatory development Authority of India (IRDA) only 2% of Indians have health insurance.

 The concept of pooling resources is as old as the hills for Indians.

 Health insurance is a contract between the insured and the insurance company to cover for medical emergencies that we consider 'accidental and sudden'.

-The Insurance Regulatory and Development Authority (IRDA) is a national agency run by the Government of India.
-IRDA is based in Hyderabad and was formed by an act of Indian Parliament called as IRDA Act of 1999.
+The Insurance Regulatory and Development Authority of India(IRDAI) is a national agency run by the Government of India.
+IRDAI is based in Hyderabad and was formed by an act of Indian Parliament called as IRDAI Act of 1999.

 One of the primary reasons why many travellers choose not to buy a travel insurance policy is they believe that when there is a claim to be settled, most Insurance companies along with their Assistance TPA’s find reason not to pay the claim.